MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyAuthorizationPolicy.md

       - `[ExcludedResourceActions <String[]>]`:
   - `[DefaultUserRolePermissions <IMicrosoftGraphDefaultUserRolePermissions>]`: defaultUserRolePermissions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AllowedToCreateApps <Boolean?>]`: Indicates whether the default user role can create applications.
+This setting corresponds to the Users can register applications setting in the User settings menu in the Azure portal.
     - `[AllowedToCreateSecurityGroups <Boolean?>]`: Indicates whether the default user role can create security groups.
+This setting corresponds to the following menus in the Azure portal:  The Users can create security groups in Azure portals, API or PowerShell setting in the Group settings menu.
+Users can create security groups setting in the User settings menu.
     - `[AllowedToCreateTenants <Boolean?>]`: Indicates whether the default user role can create tenants.
+This setting corresponds to the Restrict non-admin users from creating tenants setting in the User settings menu in the Azure portal.
+When this setting is false, users assigned the Tenant Creator role can still create tenants.
     - `[AllowedToReadBitlockerKeysForOwnedDevice <Boolean?>]`: Indicates whether the registered owners of a device can read their own BitLocker recovery keys with default user role.
     - `[AllowedToReadOtherUsers <Boolean?>]`: Indicates whether the default user role can read other users.
   - `[EnabledPreviewFeatures <String[]>]`: List of features enabled for private preview on the tenant.